Quantization of diffeomorphism invariant theories of connections with a non-compact structure group - an example: Quantization of the 'toy theory'

 Obviously, what we call measuring instruments are nothing else but functions on the phase space of the 'toy theory'.
 Therefore we can calculate a Poisson bracket between the instruments \cite{acz,area}:

-where $\check{f}$ is a real number (a method of finding its value will be presented below).
-Let us also emphasize that the vanishing of the Poisson bracket between $\varphi_{S_I,f_I}$ and $\varphi_{S_J,f_J}$ (Equation \eqref{hhff-bracket}) is not a naive conclusion drawn from the fact that both functions depend only on the momentum variable $\tl{E}$---the vanishing of the bra\-cket is implied in fact by the commutativity of the structure group $\R$ as it can be shown by means of a rigorous method developed in \cite{acz} (see also the remark below Definition \ref{acz-df}).
+where $\check{f}$ is a real number (a method of finding it will be presented below).
+Let us also emphasize that the vanishing of the Poisson bracket between $\varphi_{S_I,f_I}$ and $\varphi_{S_J,f_J}$ (Equation \eqref{hhff-bracket}) is not a na\"{\i}ve conclusion drawn from the fact that both functions depend only on the momentum variable $\tl{E}$---the vanishing of the bra\-cket is implied in fact by the commutativity of the structure group $\R$ as it can be shown by means of a rigorous method developed in \cite{acz} (see also the remark below Definition \ref{acz-df}).

 To obtain the number $\check{f}$ we subdivide the loop $l$ on a finite number of connected and oriented segments (the orientation of the segment is inherited from the orientation of the loop) such that each segment is either $(i)$ contained in $S$ (modulo its endpoints) or $(ii)$ the intersection of the segment with $S$ coincides with precisely one endpoint of the segment or $(iii)$ the segment does not intersect\footnote{The subdivision is possible thanks to analyticity of $l$ and $S$---if the loops and the surface were only smooth they could have an infinite number of intersection points which would make the bracket \eqref{f-h-bracket} ill defined.} $S$.
 Let